You may find boiled potatoes boring as a side dish🥔, but you love french fries🍟.

 As recipes are continuously diversifying, let me tell you about the most recent food trends happening in Korea.

 At Starbucks, the latest summer menu of 2019 included “Milk Blended with Potato”, which is essentially a milkshake decorated with flakes of potato chips and drizzles of cheese sauce.
 [After pizza, fries, sandwiches and salads, it was indeed time for dessert!] 🥛➕🥔 This concoction tastes very sweet regarding the milky base but the topping is salty, greasy and cheesy. 🧀 Good luck with making your brain accept this combination!
-[I failed and couldn’t finish it. 😖]
+[I failed and couldn’t finish it. 😖] Although Starbucks‘ potato milkshake was only seasonal, some other coffee shops have included similar drinks into their menu.

 Local food, localized foods and local flavors… 🤪